tsoenen/qrest/README-dev.rst

   $ tox -e py37-test

-tox automatically configures a virtualenv in subdirectory ``.tox/py37-dev`` (in the project root directory) and uses it to run the unit tests.
+tox automatically configures a virtualenv in subdirectory ``.tox/py37-dev`` of the repository (directory) and uses it to run the unit tests.
 If you execute ``tox`` again, it will reuse that same virtualenv and not create a new one.

 You can use the virtualenv yourself.
 To activate it, execute the following